wjh18/hugo-liftoff/README.md

 ### Social

-* Native Twitter, Github, Stack Overflow, LinkedIn and email social links with SVG (optional)
+* Native Twitter, Mastodon, Github, Stack Overflow, LinkedIn and email social links with SVG (optional)
 * Enable or disable social links in footer, homepage hero, and about page (optional)
 * Enable or disable individual social links (optional)
 * Facebook, LinkedIn, Twitter, Reddit and email social share icons with SVG for posts (optional)